GenerEOSAus/Exchange-Voting-Framework/README.md

 Header:

-- --Authentication token
+- Authentication token

 Parameters:

-- --userID
+- userID
-- --EOS owned
+- EOS owned

 Returns:

-- --n/a
+- n/a

 #### GET Producer List

 This method will be called by the voting UI to receive a list of currently registered BPs to render in the voting table.

+URL: '/api/producers'

 Header:

-- --Authentication token
+- Authentication token

 Parameters:

-- --n/a
+- n/a

 Returns:

-- --Array:

--
+- Array:
-  - --BP logo URL
+  - BP logo URL
-  - --BP name
+  - BP name
-  - --BP website
+  - BP website
-  - --BP global total votes
+  - BP global total votes
-  - --BP global vote percentage
+  - BP global vote percentage

 #### GET Proxy List

+Returns a list of all proxies that should be displayed in the UI for users to choose from.
+This list can be 'hard-coded' via the config file.
+If no proxies are listed in the configuration, all registered proxies with proxy information will be loaded from the Aloha producer details table.

+URL: '/api/proxies'

 Header:

-- --Authentication token
+- Authentication token

 Parameters:

-- --n/a
+- n/a

 Returns:

-- --Array:

--
+- Array:
-  - --Proxy logo URL
+  - Proxy logo URL
-  - --Proxy name
+  - Proxy name
-  - --Proxy website
+  - Proxy website
-  - --Proxy background
+  - Proxy background
-  - --Proxy philosophy
+  - Proxy philosophy
-  - --Proxy total votes delegated
+  - Proxy total votes delegated
+  - List: BPs voted for

+#### GET Voting Statistics

+Returns information about the current voting status to be displayed in the admin interface

+URL: '/api/statistics'

+Header:

+- Authentication token

+Parameters:

+- n/a

+Returns:

+- Array:
+  - Map: BPs voted for and total votes received (ordered by total votes decending)
+  - Number of users that participated in voting
+  - Total EOS owned by users who voted
+  - Total EOS owned by all users of the exchange

+#### GET Exchange Wallet Details

+Returns a list of all configured exchange wallet that are used to vote with.
+Details returned includes how much EOS is stored in each wallet and which BPs are currently voted for with each wallet.

+URL: '/api/statistics'

+Header:

+- Authentication token

+Parameters:

+- n/a

+Returns:

+- Array:
-  - --List: BPs voted for
+  - Array: Cold wallet address, total staked EOS, List of BPs voted for

 ## Appendix